memoblue/memoblue.github.io/_posts/2018-03-10-chaining-promises.md

 A simple example of how to chain promises in JavaScript.

+First, here's an pretty old but very thourough [intro to promises][promises] which I found really useful.

 ```js
 const booksMockData = [
   { bookId: 1, authorId: 1, title: 'The Adventures of Sherlock Holmes' },